uqbar-project/wollok-ts/docs/pages/How-To-Contribute/Developer-environment.md

 npm run build
 ```

+### We, the People

+If you need some human interaction, you're always welcome at [our Discord channel](https://discord.gg/Nv72jnTR).
+We also have [a list of first good issues](https://github.com/uqbar-project/wollok-ts/labels/good%20first%20issue) you can take a look and ask for help to get more information.

 ### Deploying / Publishing

 If you need to deploy or publish a new version, please refer to [this page](../Publish-Instructions.md)